JoshuaKGoldberg/create/packages/site/src/content/docs/apis/creators.md

 The [Blocks](../concepts/blocks) that will be run to generate the Preset's [Creations](../runtime/creations) during production.

-Blocks will be evaluated in their [Phase](../runtime/phases) order.
-Blocks with the same Phase will be evaluated by the order they're defined in the Preset.

 For example, this Preset includes blocks for building and testing:

 ```ts